UplandJacob/Upland-HA-Addons/playit-gg/README.md

 Playit.gg is a global proxy that allows anyone to host a server without port forwarding.

-Thanks to [Benjamin589](https://github.com/benjamin5896/hassio-addons) for the PR in `williamcorsel/hassio-addons` for a playit.gg addon.

-This addon uses the `alex33856/playitgg-docker` image.
+Original inspiration thanks to the [Benjamin589 PR](https://github.com/williamcorsel/hassio-addons/pull/26) `williamcorsel/hassio-addons` that used the `alex33856/playitgg-docker` image.
+The Dockerfile for this addon uses the majority of that Dockerfile.

 ## Install